-12. This section states that any regulations made under section 2 of the Act may include provision to require applicants who are making or have made a declaration under section 1(c) to provide information and documents considered necessary to make a decision about their eligibility.
-For example a person may be required to provide details of their employment status and evidence of their earnings, or a child's birth certificate to verify the child's age.
-This information can be required to be provided to the Welsh Ministers or to a person providing services to the Welsh Ministers.
+12. This section states that any regulations made under section 2 of the Act may include provision to require applicants who are making or have made a declaration by virtue of section 1(d) to provide information and documents considered necessary to make a decision about their eligibility.
+For example a person may be required to provide

-- 13. The regulations may also make provision about the imposition of financial penalties in connection with false or misleading statements made, or information provided by a person in connection with their application for funding.
+- 13. The regulations may also make provision about the imposition of financial penalties in connection with false or misleading statements made, or information provided by a person in connection with an application for funding.
 Section 3(4) clarifies what is meant by "false and misleading" and confirms that it means false or misleading in a material particular.
 This means that a person would only be liable to have a penalty imposed upon them if the false or misleading information provided was considered to have a bearing on whether or not a person would be eligible for the offer, such as details of their earnings, the age of the child etc. Section 3(5) ensures that a person will not be liable to a financial penalty imposed in accordance with any regulations made under section 2 if they have been convicted separately of an offence in relation to the same incident. - 14.
 Section 3(6) provides that the maximum amount of any financial penalty that can be levied in regulations made under section 2 is £3,000.
 The Welsh Ministers have power to amend this maximum amount in regulations (see section 10 of the Act).